brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ## Token Sequence Expression

-We propose the introduction of a new expression with the following syntax (the specific introducer can be decided later):
+We propose the introduction of a new kind of expression with the following syntax (the specific introducer can be decided later):

 ::: std
 ```cpp